Attach an independent EIP to a pod

 1. Log on to the ACK console.
 In the left navigation pane, click Marketplace > Marketplace.

-2. On the Marketplace page, enter ack-extend-network-controller in the search bar, and then click the target application.
+2. On the Marketplace page, search for ack-extend-network-controller and click the target application.

 3. On the application details page, click Deploy in the upper-right corner.